gridai/grid-docs/docs/features/sessions/5_attaching-datastores.md

 ## Attach a team datastore to a Session

-This is completely transparent, and you can attach a datastore uploaded by a team member to your session.
+You can attach a datastore uploaded by a team member to your session.

-Check datastores available to you in the [UI](https://platform.grid.ai/#/datastores).
-Or in the CLI:
+Check datastores available to your team in the [UI](https://platform.grid.ai/#/datastores).
+Or in the CLI with:

 ```bash
 grid datastore --global